integritee-network/collator-setup/README.md

 # Note about upgrades from the sentries setup

-The current version of polkadot-secure-validator doesn't allow to create and configure sentry nodes.
-Although the terraform files and ansible roles of this latest version can be applied on setups created with previous versions, the validators would be configured to work without sentries and to connect to the network using the local reverse proxy instead.
+The current version of polkadot-secure-collator doesn't allow to create and configure sentry nodes.
+Although the terraform files and ansible roles of this latest version can be applied on setups created with previous versions, the collators would be configured to work without sentries and to connect to the network using the local reverse proxy instead.

 If you created the sentries with a previous version of this tool through terraform following the complete workflow, then they will not be deleted automatically when running this new version.
-In short, the old sentries will no longer be used by the validators and it will be up to you to remove them manually.
+In short, the old sentries will no longer be used by the collators and it will be up to you to remove them manually.